 Dan Oakes and Sam Clark, “Islamic preacher Musa Cerantonio among five arrested over alleged plan to join Islamic State,” Australian Broadcasting Corporation, May 11, 2016, http://www.abc.net.au/news/2016-05-11/preacher-among-five-arrested-over-alleged-plan-to-join-is/7403344.

 According to Australian police, the five were “very committed” to getting to Syria.Paul Farrell, Melissa Davey, and Joshua Robertson, “Police foil alleged jihadi plot to sail dinghy from Australia to Indonesia,” Guardian (London), May 10, 2016, http://www.theguardian.com/australia-news/2016/may/11/police-foil-alleged-jihadi-plot-to-sail-dinghy-from-australia-to-indonesia.
-Arrested with Cerantonio were Kadir Kaya, Shayden Thorne, and two unnamed men.
+Arrested with Cerantonio were Kadir Kaya, Shayden Thorne, Paul James Dacre, and Antonino Granata.
 All five had previously had their passports revoked.Michael Safi and Josh Robertson, “Musa Cerantonio among men arrested after allegedly trying to sail to Indonesia,” Guardian (London), May 11, 2016, http://www.theguardian.com/australia-news/2016/may/11/musa-cerantonio-among-men-arrested-after-allegedly-trying-to-sail-to-indonesia.
 Ten search warrants were issued in Melbourne and Queensland in connection to the investigation.Australian Associated Press, “Men charged over alleged terrorism boat plot to be extradited to Melbourne,” Guardian (London), May 16, 2016, http://www.theguardian.com/australia-news/2016/may/16/men-charged-over-alleged-terrorism-boat-plot-to-be-extradited-to-melbourne.
-According to Shane Patton, deputy commissioner of the Victoria police, the five are a “security interest” and police are investigating their intentions to become foreign fighters in Syria.Michael Safi and Josh Robertson, “Musa Cerantonio among men arrested after allegedly trying to sail to Indonesia,” Guardian (London), May 11, 2016, http://www.theguardian.com/australia-news/2016/may/11/musa-cerantonio-among-men-arrested-after-allegedly-trying-to-sail-to-indonesia.
+Shane Patton, deputy commissioner of the Victoria police, labeled the five a “security interest” and police investigated their intentions to become foreign fighters in Syria.Michael Safi and Josh Robertson, “Musa Cerantonio among men arrested after allegedly trying to sail to Indonesia,” Guardian (London), May 11, 2016, http://www.theguardian.com/australia-news/2016/may/11/musa-cerantonio-among-men-arrested-after-allegedly-trying-to-sail-to-indonesia.
 Cerantonio and the other four men were charged with “making preparations for incursions into foreign countries for the purpose of engaging in hostile activities.”
 The charge carries a maximum sentence of life in prison.Agence France-Presse, “Five face terror charges over Australia-Syria boat plan,” Telegraph (London), May 15, 2016, http://www.telegraph.co.uk/news/2016/05/15/five-face-terror-charges-over-australia-syria-boat-plan/.
+On May 27, 2016, police arrested a sixth conspirator, Murat Kaya, Kadir Kaya’s older brother.
+The older Kaya had intended to travel with the group but had pulled out prior to their departure.“6th Australian charged in boat terror plot,” Anadolu Agency, May 27, 2016, https://www.aa.com.tr/en/asia-pacific/6th-australian-charged-in-boat-terror-plot/579446.

 The Brothers Behind Bars Facebook page has called for donations to pay for the legal fees of Cerantonio and his four alleged co-conspirators.
 The group’s goal is to “provide community support for incarcerated Muslims in Australia.”Brothers Behind Bars, Facebook page, accessed May 17, 2016, https://www.facebook.com/Brothers-Behind-Bars-883478791762874/?fref=nf.
 Radical British preacher Abu Haleema also uploaded a YouTube video chastising Australian imams for “remaining silent” while Cerantonio is “oppressed” by the Australian government.“Muslim Prisoners || Musa Cerantonio || Abu Haleema @3Abu11H,” YouTube video, 3:54, posted by Abu Haleema Media, May 15, 2016, https://www.youtube.com/watch?v=SztvKSMtmxs.